Eldora State House

 The home was originally built with no plumbing or electricity.
 Visitors can marvel at the ingenuity of early settlers who lived without modern amenities and still managed to thrive.

-The architecture of Eldora State House is a blend of Victorian, Colonial Revival, and Cracker-style designs.
+The architecture is a blend of Victorian, Colonial Revival, and Cracker-style designs.
 This unique combination provides a glimpse into the architectural influences of that time.

 The Eldora State House is also home to a rare collection of antique furnishings, including a piano and several pieces of handcrafted furniture.
 These artifacts offer insight into the material culture and craftsmanship of the early 20th century.